Last updated on October 17th, 2025

-The Martin Luther Church in Toronto was founded in 1954 by German immigrants and is now part of the Evangelical Lutheran Church in Canada (ELCIC).
+The Martin Luther Church in Toronto was founded in 1954 by German immigrants and is now a member of the Evangelical Lutheran Church in Canada (ELCIC) – Eastern Synod.
 Today the Martin Luther Church provides programs in German and English.
 The Martin Luther Church is partnered with the Evangelical Church in Germany (EKD).

 Background of the church